Cesium for Unreal Quickstart

 This is a Cesium3DTileset actor.
 It streams 3D Tiles data into Unreal Engine, and provides a way to configure that tileset.

 You'll learn about many of the available settings in later tutorials.
 For now, feel free to explore and test out different settings.
 Hover over a setting with your mouse to learn more about what it does.

 Once you're ready, continue to the next section.

 It's time to leave these picturesque hills behind and head to the big city.

-1Select the CesiumGeoreference actor in the World Outliner.
-This actor determines where in the world your scene is set.
-The scene's current latitude, longitude, and height can be changed with this actor.
+1Select the CesiumGeoreference actor in the Outliner.
+This actor determines where in the world your level is set.
+The level's current latitude, longitude, and height can be changed with this actor.

 2In the Details panel, look for the Origin Latitude, Origin Longitude, and Origin Height variables under the Cesium category.